graniteds/jsonr/README.md

 jsonr
 =====

-A JSON implementation that deals with multiple / circular references.
+JsonR is a JSON implementation that deals with multiple / circular references.

 Testing with Node.js
 --------------------